01

 Applicants must hold an undergraduate degree in laboratory science for the criminalistics specialization.
 The investigation specialization does not have a specific major requirement for the undergraduate degree.

-Made up of 54 credits, the program includes core courses such as forensic pathology; forensic anthropology; forensic photography; crime scene investigation; fingerprint analysis; and digital evidence.
+The 54-credit program includes core courses such as forensic pathology, forensic anthropology, forensic photography, crime scene investigation, fingerprint analysis, and digital evidence.

 Courses in criminalistics include trace evidence; advanced forensic toxicology; forensic serology and DNA; and advanced forensic DNA analysis.
 The specialization in investigation includes courses such as advanced criminalistics; forensic psychology; law and criminal procedure; and major case investigation.